 Green Toys Twist Teether

-Green Toys products are all recycled plastic derived from milk jugs (so it’s BPA-, phthalate-, and PVC-free).
-The twist shape is easy for your baby to hold, and each charm on the toy has a different teething texture for him to try.
+Moms love that Green Toys products are all recycled plastic derived from milk jugs (so they're BPA-, phthalate-, and PVC-free), and babies love the easy-to-hold twist shape and varying textures on each charm.

 Ike & Leo Teething Toys